okfn/opendatasurvey/doc/deploy.md

 * Go to sharing and make world readable
 * Go to File Menu => "Publish to the Web" and click "Start Publishing"

+It's useful to check the "Automatically republish when changes are made" box.
+However, note that **republishing doesn't always happen immediately**.
+You can always revisit File Menu => "Publish to the Web" and click "Republish now".

 ### Step-by-Step

 * Open the [census instance spreadsheet][instance].
 You should add relevant